PID-Guided Partial Alignment for Multimodal Decentralized Federated Learning: Introduction

 \section{Introduction}

-Decentralized federated learning (DFL)~\citep{yuan2024decentralized} enables agents to train collaboratively over peer-to-peer (P2P) networks without a central coordinator, improving robustness and privacy relative to server-based FL~\citep{mcmahan2017communication}.
-In realistic deployments such as autonomous systems~\citep{caesar2020nuscenes,he2021vi,zheng2023autofed,cui2024survey}, healthcare~\citep{frantzidis2010classification,zhang2020pdlens,bertsimas2024m3h}, and human-computer interaction~\citep{gao2020listen,liu2021rfid,lv2022deep,moin2023emotion}, agents rarely have the same set of sensors or models; instead, \emph{modality heterogeneity} is the norm.
-This makes \textit{multimodal DFL} especially challenging: agents own different modality subsets (architecture mismatch), exchange updates over sparse graphs without a server to arbitrate or re-balance updates (limited consensus), and often exhibit conflicting gradients between uni- and multi-modal agents.
+Decentralized federated learning (DFL)~\cite{yuan2024decentralized} enables a collection of agents to train collaboratively over peer-to-peer (P2P) communication graphs, eliminating reliance on a centralized parameter server and improving robustness, scalability, and privacy relative to server-based FL~\cite{mcmahan2017communication}.
+In many distributed deployments such as autonomous systems~\cite{caesar2020nuscenes,zheng2023autofed,cui2024survey}, healthcare~\cite{zhang2020pdlens,bertsimas2024m3h}, and human--computer interaction~\cite{gao2020listen,liu2021rfid,lv2022deep,moin2023emotion}, agents rarely share identical sensing pipelines or model architectures.
+Instead, \emph{modality heterogeneity} is the norm: each agent may observe only a subset of modalities and implement partially different encoders or fusion operators.
+This makes \textit{multimodal DFL} fundamentally challenging: agents must (i) collaborate despite modality/architecture mismatch, (ii) reach consensus through sparse and potentially time-varying overlays without a server to arbitrate updates, and (iii) contend with conflicting training signals between unimodal and multimodal agents.